How to achieve the PSA

 The Personal Skills Award

-Earn a total of 150 PSA points, complete the online element of the PSA Completion Session, attend a taught PSA Completion Session and pass the PSA Completion Form.
+Earn a total of 150 PSA points, complete the online PSA Completion Course, attend an online PSA Completion Session and pass the PSA Completion Form.

 This is the full PSA award.